Tight Robustness Certificates and Wasserstein Distributional Attacks for Deep Neural Networks: Conclusions

 \section{Conclusions}

 We presented tight robustness certificates and stronger adversarial attacks for deep neural networks by exploiting their local geometric structure.
 For ReLU networks, we derived exact WDRO bounds using their piecewise-affine property, computing data-dependent Lipschitz constants from activation patterns that significantly tighten existing global bounds.
-For networks with smooth activations (GELU, SiLU), we characterized the worst-case loss through asymptotic Jacobian behavior along adversarial rays, providing the first tractable WDRO analysis for these modern architectures.
-Our Wasserstein Distributional Attack (WDA) algorithm constructs adversarial distributions on \(2N\) points rather than restricting to \(N\) perturbed points, achieving lower robust accuracy than state-of-the-art methods across CIFAR-10/100 benchmarks.
-While WDA incurs additional computational overhead compared to single-point attacks due to evaluating multiple candidate perturbations per iteration, it demonstrates that existing robustness evaluations significantly underestimate vulnerability by considering only point-wise perturbations.
+For networks with smooth activations (e.g., GELU, SiLU), we characterized the worst-case loss through asymptotic Jacobian behavior along adversarial rays, providing the first tractable WDRO analysis for these modern architectures.
+Our Wasserstein Distributional Attacks (WDA, WDA++) construct adversarial distributions on $2N$ points rather than restricting to $N$ perturbed points, achieving lower robust accuracy than state-of-the-art methods across CIFAR-10/100 and ImageNet benchmarks.
+While WDA and WDA++ incur additional computational overhead compared to single-point attacks due to evaluating multiple candidate perturbations per iteration, it demonstrates that existing robustness evaluations significantly underestimate vulnerability by considering only point-wise perturbations.
 Together, these contributions narrow the gap between theoretical certificates and practical evaluation, revealing that both tighter bounds and stronger attacks emerge from properly leveraging network geometry and distributional perspectives.